Jupiter Farms Residents Board

-Any vacancy in the committee(s) may be filled by a resolution adopted by a majority of the remaining committee members within 10 days of said vacancy.
+Any vacancy on the committee(s) may be filled by a resolution adopted by a majority of the remaining committee members within 10 days of said vacancy.
 Failure by the remaining committee members to fill a vacancy shall result in said vacancy being filled by the board of directors at a duly authorized meeting until the next annual meeting.

 Section 8.
 Resignations and Removals.

 Any member of the committee(s) may be removed at any time with or without cause by resolution adopted by a majority of the full board of directors.
-Any member of the committee(s) may resign from the committee(s) at any time by given written notice to any member of the board of directors.
+Any member of the committee(s) may resign from the committee(s) at any time by giving written notice to any member of the board of directors.

 Section 9.
 Procedure.